mikecebul/bases/README.md

 - NEXT_PUBLIC_S3_HOSTNAME=
 - NEXT_PUBLIC_UPLOAD_PREFIX=media

-I'm not using the NEXT_PUBLIC_UPLOAD_PREFIX as I have all my images that use different formats in their own collection with their own prefix.
-It makes it similar to individual folders and more effecient than having 6 different formats for every image.
-Plus, type checking those nested image sizes is a pain in the ass.

 Cloudflare R2 is convient if you already use them for DNS as you simply click a button and you have a subdomain for your bucket.
 Love it.

 ## Database

 MongoDB is running in a Docker container alongside the application on my VPS.

-_While the template supports Turso's SQLite database, I've switched to self-hosted MongoDB for faster development and easier management.
-View the sqlite branch for using Turso._
+I use Dokploy on a Hetzner server.

 ### Database Backup & Restore

-The database is manually backed up to S3.
-Here's how to work with backups:

-#### Development Setup
+Dokploy has features for automatic backups using crontab, how many to store so it deletes old ones (I set it to 90), and an easy way to restore if needed.

+#### Manual Database Management

 1. Install MongoDB Database Tools for working with backups: